kholoudsamy97/portScanner/README.md

 parse the output and save it to the file after displaying it to the user.

+2) listen to unknown ports and check if someone is trying to connect], send a mail and block the IP [Block using iptc module from iptables].

+3) Sniff the incoming traffic, and check the source IP, it doesn't match the interface subnet that is sniffing the traffic, an alert is generated.

+***

-Running test cases on Metasploitabl2 so this test case on one IP not range of IPs
+## Running test cases on Metasploitabl2 so this test case on one IP not range of IPs

 TCP Scan:
 ![](images/TCPScan.png)